meelgroup/meelgroup-website/content/home/openings.md

 <ul style="list-style-type:square">
 <li> Looking for  candidates with strong background in CS/Mathematics/Physics for post-doc for the project: Beyond NP Revolution.
 Read <a href="files/theory-postdoc.html">advertisement</a> for more details.
 </li><li> Two post-doc positions available in the broad area of applying machine learning to SAT solvers, approximate counting techniques, and CP.
 Read <a href="files/sat-postdoc.html">advertisement</a> for more details.
-</li><li> We have multiple post-doc, research assistant, intern positions available.
+</li><li> We have multiple post-doc positions and long term (>= 6 months) internship positions available.
+We work at the intersection of algorithmic design and systems; therefore, an ideal candidate should have deeper expertise in one area and willingness to learn the other.
 </li></ul>
 <font color="olive">We are always looking for highly motivated Ph.D. students, research assistants with time commitment of at least 6 months and summer internship for exceptional undergraduate interns in our group.
 We work at the intersection of algorithmic design and systems; therefore, an ideal candidate should have deeper expertise in one area and willingness to learn the other.
 Read below for the application process:
 </font>